dtonon/chronicle/README.md

 Every incoming event is verified against some simple rules.
 If it's signed by the relay owner, it is automatically accepted.
 If it is posted by someone else it is checked if it is part of in a conversation in which the owner participated *and* if the author is in the owner's social graph (to the 2nd degree), then it is accepted, otherwise it is rejected.
+A couple of options (_POW\_*_, see below) permit to whitelist an event and bypass the WoT, if an event has a sufficient PoW.

 If an event published by the owner refers to a conversation that is not yet known by the relay, it tries to fetch it.